AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/developing/basics/content-publishing.md

 # Publicação de conteúdo

-Explore a publicação de conteúdo no AEM as a Cloud Service, incluindo conceitos de Distribuição de conteúdo e o pipeline de Adobe.
+Explore a publicação de conteúdo no AEM as a Cloud Service, incluindo conceitos de Distribuição de conteúdo e o pipeline Adobe.

 >[!VIDEO](https://video.tv.adobe.com/v/330554?quality=12&learn=on)